Subtyping Context-Free Session Types: A subtyping algorithm

-The algorithm explores the tree by breadth-first search using a queue, thus avoiding getting stuck in infinite branches, alternating between expansion and simplification steps until it terminates with $\False$ if all nodes fail to expand or with $\True$ if an empty node is reached.
+The algorithm explores the tree by breadth-first search using a queue of node-ancestors pairs, thus avoiding getting stuck in infinite branches, and alternates between expansion and simplification steps until it terminates with $\False$ if all nodes fail to expand or with $\True$ if an empty node is reached.
 The following pseudo-code illustrates the procedure.

 \begin{example} The $\mathcal{XYZW}$-expansion tree for \cref{ex:grammar} is illustrated in \cref{fig:expansion-tree}. \end{example}

 Finally, function $\subT$ puts all the pieces of the algorithm together: